One of these Ayurvedic hair oils is certainly going to prevent hair fall and rescue your hair!

-If you suffer from any of these woes, then it is time to reconsider your regular hair oil for an ayurvedic hair oil.
+If you suffer from any of these woes, then it is time to consider replacing your regular hair oil with an ayurvedic hair oil.

 Coconut oil is known to be the best for hair.
 And herbal infused coconut oil?
 Even better!

 - Stress: stress relates to about 30% of the total causative factors of hairfall.
 This can be temporary unless you take a serious step in managing your stress levels.
 “When you have a really stressful event, it can shock the hair cycle, (pushing) more hair into the shedding phase,” explains Marc Glashofer, MD, a dermatologist in New York City.

 - Genetic factors: Genes play a role in the hair fall as well.
 This is likely to happen in the middle age or later years.Unlike men, women don’t tend to have a receding hairline, instead their part may widen and they may have noticeable thinning of hair.
 But this can be kept in control if one applies oil on the hair and takes care of the roots.